Michael-Khoury/Michael-Khoury/README.md

 ## 🚀 Projects

+### Unity Tower Defense Game (Top 2 Project – Software Design Course)
+- Developed a polished 2D tower defense game in Unity with two teammates as part of a software design course, using C#.
+- Features include an endless wave system, diverse enemy types with unique behaviors, and several strategically distinct towers with powerful abilities (e.g., splash damage, burn effects, curses).
+- Includes a boss wave, main menu system, and smooth launch flow with multiple completed releases to date.
+- Built for desktop, fully playable from a dedicated launcher with UI navigation and in-game transitions.
+- Recognized as one of the top 2 projects in the course for its functionality, gameplay depth, and clean architecture.
+> _Note: This is a private repository to protect ongoing development, with plans to continue improving and potentially market the game.
+A demo or walkthrough is available upon request._

 ### [Car UI and Proximity Sensor](https://github.com/Michael-Khoury/Car-Proximity-Sensor)
 - Designed a Python-based UI mimicking modern car features with an advanced proximity sensor system using Arduino.
 - Enhanced driver safety by integrating real-time sensor data visualization.